 Change the first paragraph as follows:

 The VHT Operating Mode Notification frame is used to notify STAs that the transmitting STA is changing its operating channel width, the maximum number of streams it can receive or both.
 See definition in 8.4.1.40 (VHT Operating Mode field).
-This frame can be sent by both non-AP STA and AP.
-If an AP wishes to change its operating mode, it broadcasts this Action frame to all STAs in the BSS.

 10.25.1 Basic VHT BSS functionality